-- Chickenpox and shingles: Shingles presentations to sentinel GPs decreased below baseline levels in the past week, while presentations at EDs remained above baseline levels.
-There were no chickenpox presentations to sentinel GPs in the past week, while presentations at EDs were above baseline levels. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One meningococcal serogroup B case was notified in a child in the past week.
+- Chickenpox and shingles: Shingles presentations to sentinel GPs and EDs remained below baseline levels in the past week.
+There were no chickenpox presentations to sentinel GPs and presentations to EDs remained above baseline levels. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One meningococcal serogroup Y case was notified in an adult in the past week.